matsim-org/viz/README.md

+# MatHub: web-based data viz platform for MATSim outputs

+This experimental platform for storing and visualizing MATSim model outputs is being developed by the Institute for Sea and Land Transport at the Technische Universität Berlin.

+It is not generally useful just yet; so if you're here, you're probably interested in helping build and develop it!
+Thanks for your interest!

-# Set up development environment
+# Setting up your developer environment

-The project is a browser application which uses the following techniques:
+This is a browser application which uses the following techniques:

 - [Typescript](http://www.typescriptlang.org/docs/home.html) as programming language
 - [VueJS](https://vuejs.org/) as a view framework